-Clinically, patients present with pain and swelling over the tibial tuberosity, exacerbated with exercise.
+Clinically, patients present with pain and swelling over the tibial tuberosity exacerbated with exercise.

-It is important not to equate 'fragmentation' of the apophysis with OSD, as there may well be secondary ossification centers.
+It is important not to equate isolated 'fragmentation' of the apophysis with OSD, as there may well be secondary ossification centers.

 - swelling of the unossified cartilage and overlying soft tissues

-- fragmentation,and irregularity of the ossification center with reduced internal echogenicity
+- fragmentation and irregularity of the ossification center with reduced internal echogenicity

 - thickening of the distal patellar tendon